Noud63/Pig-game/README.md

 Screen shots.

 Game Rules
-The game has two players playing in rounds</span>
+The game has two players playing in rounds<br>
-With each turn a player rolls a dice as many time he wishes Each result gets added to his (current) round score
+With each turn a player rolls a dice as many time he wishes<br>
+Each result gets added to his (current) round score<br>
-If a player rolls a 1, all round score gets lost
+If a player rolls a 1, all round score gets lost<br>
-If a player rolls a 6 twice in a row he looses his entire score After that it's the next player's turn
+If a player rolls a 6 twice in a row he looses his entire score<br>
+After that it's the next player's turn<br>
-A player can choose hold, so his round score gets added to his global score After that it's again the next player's turn
+A player can choose hold, so his round score gets added to his global score<br>
+After that it's again the next player's turn<br>
-The first player to reach the amount of points set in the set limit box wins the game By default the limit is set to 50
+The first player to reach the amount of points set in the set limit box wins the game<br>
+By default the limit is set to 50<br>

 ![pig Game](https://user-images.githubusercontent.com/38325801/84673940-9f0ae500-af2a-11ea-8279-ac0dc6c7d4a5.png)